Friday, December 30, 2016

 It's all rocks and aliens!

-Once all sectors are cleared you will finally get to lock horns with Mukor, a festering evil entity who fires miniature spaceships using his tentacles - so shoot each of those suckers first.
+Once all sectors are cleared you will finally get to lock horns with Mukor, a festering evil entity who fires miniature spaceships using his tentacles - so shoot each of these suckers first.
 That's my big tip and then you can watch him scarper like the fatty bloated coward he is.
 I actually enjoyed our battles which are fun without being impossibly tough!

 Attacks from all angles and tremendous BAM BAM BAM fun!!